jeffchy/RE2NN-SEQ/README.md

 ### Guidelines on using your own data and rules
 ### dataset
-To preprocess your dataset and create vocab files, you need to modify function ```create_slot_dataset``` in ```data.py```, and run it.
+To preprocess your dataset and create vocab files, and pretrained static embeddings, make sure this step is correct! you need to modify function ```create_slot_dataset``` in ```data.py```, and run it.

 ### rules for slot filling